hestiacp/hestiacp-docs/web/docs/server-administration/file-manager.md

 DebianBanner no
 ```

-Returning all of the other parameters to their defaults and also
-changing to PasswordAuthentication no did not reproduce the error, thus
-it would seem to be isolated to the Subsystem sftp internal-sftp
+Changing all of the other parameters to their defaults and also changing to `PasswordAuthentication no` did not reproduce the error, thus it would seem to be isolated to the `Subsystem sftp internal-sftp` parameter.
-parameter.

-For more information regarding debugging:
+For more information regarding debugging, inspect the Hestia Nginx log:

 ```bash
 tail -f -s0.1 /var/log/hestia/nginx-error.log
 ```

-## Changed SSH Port and now I can not use the file manager any more
+## I changed SSH port and I cannot use the file manager anymore

-SSH port is loaded in a PHP Session.

-Logout and Login will reset the Sessions
+The SSH port is loaded in a PHP session.
+Logging out and logging back in will reset the session, fixing the issue.